01

 Primary Use Case

 American Packaging Corporation (APC) is a leading manufacturer of flexible packaging and labels, founded in 1902 and family-owned since 1986.
 The Cedar City lamination facility opened in 2023 to serve West Coast customers with just-in-time production, running laminators, oxidizers, and multi-motor presses — with planned expansion to 24/7 operations.
-Overlapping power draws from this equipment create steep demand peaks, and brownouts have cost APC tens of thousands of dollars in lost output per event.
+Overlapping power draws from this equipment create steep demand peaks, and brownouts have cost APC tens of thousands of dollars in lost throughput per event.
 APC partnered with Torus to flatten those peaks, protect production lines from voltage events, and bring energy costs under control.

 Challenges